ibericode/mailchimp-for-wordpress/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires PHP: 5.3

-Mailchimp for WordPress, the #1 unofficial Mailchimp plugin.
+The #1 (unofficial) Mailchimp plugin.
+Allows you to add various sign-up methods to your WordPress site.

 == Description ==

-#### Mailchimp for WordPress

 *Allowing your visitors to subscribe to your newsletter should be easy.
 With this plugin, it finally is.*